TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 **<projectDir>/CMakeLists.txt**: [Required] The top-level CMake project file.
 This is the first file that the ``cmake`` executable processes that starts everything off and is the base-level scope for local (non-cache) CMake variables.
-Due to a few CMake limitations and quarks, a project's top-level ``CMakeLists.txt`` file is not quit as clean as one might otherwise hope would be but it is not too bad.
+Due to a few CMake limitations and quirks, a project's top-level ``CMakeLists.txt`` file is not quit as clean as one might otherwise hope would be but it is not too bad.
 A simple, but representative, example is `TribitsExampleProject`_/``CMakeLists.txt``: